mrglavas/samples/legacyapp/README.md

       ```

       Be sure to install the WebSphere Liberty server on a VM that is network accessible from the Kubernetes cluster running kAppNav.
 Note you can alternatively use [OpenLiberty](https://openliberty.io/).

-      Note a Java JRE is required.
-Install this separately.

    1. [install JBoss EAP 7.2](https://developers.redhat.com/products/eap/download?sc_cid=701f2000000RmA9AAK&gclid=EAIaIQobChMIwaCv_6v35AIV0cDACh3ZUAIDEAAYASAAEgLzifD_BwE&gclsrc=aw.ds) and [install helloworld sample application](https://developers.redhat.com/products/eap/hello-world#fndtn-macos).